alanshortis/short.is/src/posts/nextjs-with-web-components.md

 ---
 title: 'Next.js with web components and a 0kb bundle'
 date: '2021-06-11'
+intro: "The consequence of being comfortable with React is the need to accept a JavaScript bundle.
+If you can live with some limitations, it doesn't have to be that way."
 ---

 Over the years this website has used four different static site generators.
 Three of them required just too much compromise for either myself as developer, or for end users: